-Students will carry out fieldwork in a variety of human and physical environments to reinforce learning in the classroom and make it visual.
-They will develop the ability to use both quantitative and qualitative fieldwork techniques, present, analyse and evaluate data sources, and arrive at a balanced and justified conclusion, recognising any limitations in the process.
+Students carry out fieldwork in a variety of human and physical environments to reinforce learning in the classroom and make it visual.
+They develop the ability to use both quantitative and qualitative fieldwork techniques, present, analyse and evaluate data sources, and arrive at a balanced and justified conclusion, recognising any limitations in the process.

 The emphasis on evaluation and decision-making, numeracy and good literacy skills, the use of advanced technologies as well as an in-depth understanding of people-environment issues (such as globalisation and climate change), means that students gain invaluable skills, which will be relevant throughout their lives.

 » Click here to download the Geography curriculum.